glasserc/ethan-wspace/README.rst

   doesn't prevent you from introducing new errors, but hopefully you will be cognizant of the errors in the file.

-ethan-wspace considers three things errors so far:
+ethan-wspace recognizes the following categories of whitespace errors:

 1. trailing whitespace.

-2. no trailing newline, or more than one trailing newline.
+2. no trailing newline.

+3. more than one trailing newline.

-3. tabs (at all).
+4. tabs (at all).

 It recognizes these categories independently, and treats each category as clean or not-clean.
 The goal is always to make your diffs unambiguous.
 Laudable goal, right?
-[N.B. independence not yet implemented.]

 My tabs!
 Get your hands off my tabs!
 ====================================